 With the right tools, we can tap into how people in organizations make sense of their leadership, their relationships, and their daily interactions.
 We can tap into that vast intelligence and get authentic, real-time, contextualized, and relevant data that the organization can use to resolve existing problems and challenges as well as tease out emergent trends and novel ideas.

-In our opinion, this approach has an immense potential that goes beyond organizational development.
-It is applicable to working in a much different way with communities, governance, climate change, refugees, environmental issues, projects, leadership development and evaluation.
+In our opinion, this approach has immense potential that goes beyond organizational development.
+It applies to working in a much different way with communities, governance, climate change, refugees, environmental issues, projects, leadership development, and evaluation.

 Dave Snowden suggests a few things that need to be happening.

 I find this approach extremely relevant and elegant.
 The first is working with what is and with people as they are now.
 The basic assumption is that people know their jobs, and they know what is happening, both good and bad.
-This is mining the organisational gold.
+This is mining organizational gold.
 In its simplicity, this must also be a huge disappointment for most change agents and developmental experts.
 No big change initiative, no mindset change for employees, no bringing staff members up to a higher level of consciousness for them to do their job better.
 They can all stay as they are.
 And yet, we can work story by story and work with the systemic structures.
-Culture, values and mindset can be exposed through the stories in the process – the actual, lived ones.
+Culture, values, and other inclinations can be exposed through the stories in the process – the actual, lived ones.
 They are part of the current dispositional state of the system and the emergent one.
-We can work with what is doable, accessible, sense making and generative, now.
+We can work with what is doable, accessible, sense-making, and generative, in this current moment.
 This is extremely powerful.

 You must log in to post a comment.

 Pingback: Collective Change Processes: Driving Development, Scaling Change |